ARCsweden/Autonomous_Robotic_Car/ROS.md

 Topics can be put in namespaces, so you can have multiple topics with the same name, but collected under a namespace.
 Example: `/motor_L/speed` and `/motor_R/speed`.

+Two other mechanisms of communication are used: services and actions.
+Look through the tutorials to find out which one fits the best in a given situation.
+In general:

+* Topics are channels for streaming a specific type of data.
+* Services are one-time call, and can be seen as remote function calls.
+* Actions are collections of topics that can be used to monitor the status of an ongoing operation.

 ## Organizing your project

 As the number of ROS nodes in your project grows, it can be a good idea to use some features of ROS2: